blazers08/Patentcrawler/README.md

-A google patent crawler using scrapy
+A patent crawler using scrapy to crawl from USPTO